AdobeDocs/graphql-mesh-gateway/src/pages/reference/extending-unified-schema.md

 title: Extending the Unified Schema
 description: Learn how to extend the unified schema with resolvers.
 ---
-Passive: Bob Dylan was injured in a motorcycle accident.

-Active: A motorcycle accident injured Bob Dylan.

-Passive: Elvis is rumored to be alive.

 # Extending the Unified Schema